cbdevnet/rplock/README.md

 Input from these keys can then be used to enter an unlock phrase, confirmed by pressing enter.
 The screens are unlocked as soon as the same phrase is entered again and confirmed by pressing enter.

 To just blank the screens for a short time, hit enter twice.

-The `rplock unlock` command replaces the `top` keymap again, with your original one and restores the previously saved layout.
+The `rplock unlock` command replaces the `top` keymap again, with your original one and restores the previously saved screen layout.

 ## Installation